hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

 2.3.
 Iterations

+   NSEC3 records are created by first hashing the input domain and then repeating that hashing algorithm a number of times based on the iterations parameter in the NSEC3PARM and NSEC3 records.
+The first hash is typically sufficient to discourage zone enumeration performed by "zone walking" an NSEC or NSEC3 chain.
+Only determined parties with significant resources are likely to try and uncover hashed values, regardless of the number of additional iterations performed.
+   If an adversary really wants to expend significant CPU resources to mount an offline dictionary attack on a zone's NSEC3 chain, they'll likely be able to find most of the "guessable" names despite any level of additional hashing iterations.

+Hardaker & Dukhovni      Expires August 23, 2021                [Page 3]

+Internet-Draft                    title                    February 2021

+   Most names published in the DNS are rarely secret or unpredictable.
+   They are published to be memorable, used and consumed by humans.
+   They are often recorded in many other network logs such as email logs, certificate transparency logs, web page links, intrusion detection systems, malware scanners, email archives, etc.  Many times a simple dictionary of commonly used domain names prefixes (www, ftp, mail, imap, login, database, etc) can be used to quickly reveal a large number of labels within a zone.
+Because of this, there are increasing performance costs yet diminishing returns associated with applying additional hash iterations beyond the first.

-   Generally increasing the number of iterations offers little improved protections for modern machinery.
-Although Section 10.3 of [RFC5155] specifies upper bounds for the number hash iterations to use, there is no published guidance on good values to select.
-Because hashing provides only moderate protection, as shown recently in academic studies of NSEC3 protected zones (tbd: insert ref), this document recommends using an iteration value of 0 (zero).
-This leaves the creating and verifying hashes with just one application of the hashing algorithm.
+   Although Section 10.3 of [RFC5155] specifies upper bounds for the number of hash iterations to use, there is no published guidance for zone owners about good values to select.
+Because hashing provides only moderate protection, as shown recently in academic studies of NSEC3 protected zones (tbd: insert ref), this document recommends that zone owners SHOULD use an iteration value of 0 (zero), indicating that only the initial hash value should be placed into a DNS zone's NSEC3 records.

 2.4.
 Salt

    Salts add yet another layer of protection against offline, stored dictionary attacks by combining the value to be hashed (in our case, a DNS domainname) with a randomly generated value.
-This prevents

-Hardaker & Dukhovni      Expires August 22, 2021                [Page 3]

-Internet-Draft                    title                    February 2021

-   advosaries from building up and remembering a dictionary of values that can translate a hash output back to the value that it derived from.
+This prevents adversaries from building up and remembering a dictionary of values that can translate a hash output back to the value that it derived from.